jshook/perfscripts/README.md

 usage
 ----

-#Modify env.sh to fit your system paths, and source it into your shell.
+Modify env.sh to fit your system paths, and source it into your shell, then bin/run-fio-tests
-#bin/run-fio-tests